 Balloon Dilations: During an endoscopy, a balloon is placed through the mouth and down to the valve in between the stomach and esophagus.
 The balloon is then forcefully inflated and this inflation tears the muscles in the valve.
 This is not as longterm as surgery, but may provide some improvement in the ability to swallow.
 There are small risks of tearing the esophagus that would require surgery.
 This is the best nonsurgical option for achalasia, and should be considered for patients who would not tolerate surgery.

 Surgery: Surgery has demonstrated the most success longterm in the treatment of achalasia.
 The surgery, called a Heller myotomy, involves laparoscopically (small incisions in the abdomen) cutting the muscle of the valve and then rebuilding the valve to prevent reflux.
 Most patients notice improvement in swallowing immediately.
+Recovery varies from patient to patient.
 There are small risks of recurrent swallowing problems and reflux/heartburn.

 A new surgical therapy for achalasia is called per oral endoscopic myotomy (POEM).
 In this procedure, a special endoscope is placed through the mouth and tunneled under the lining of the esophagus.
 The same muscle layer that is cut during a Heller myotomy is cut from the inside of the esophagus.
 There are no incisions in the abdomen.
 However, there is a higher incidence of heartburn and GERD after this procedure than the Heller myotomy.
 There is also no longterm data as of yet, and most insurances consider the procedure investigational, and do not cover POEM.

 Effectiveness and Downsides of Achalasia Surgery